 Hazelnut trees (Corylus avellana) grow only 10 to 20 feet tall with a spread of 15 feet, making them suitable for all but the tiniest home gardens.
 You can let them grow naturally as a shrub, or prune them into the shape of a small tree.
 Either way, they are an attractive addition to the home landscape.
 Let’s learn more about hazelnut growing.

 How to Grow Filbert Trees

-Hazelnut trees, also called filbert trees, are hardy in U.S. Department of Agriculture hardiness zones 4 through 8.
+Hazelnut trees, also called filbert trees, are hardy in USDA plant hardiness zones 4 through 8.
 When growing hazelnuts in the coldest part of this range, choose American hazelnuts, which are more cold tolerant than the European types.
-Temperatures below 15 degrees Fahrenheit after the flowers bloom can cause crop loss.
+Temperatures below 15 F. (-9 C.) after the flowers bloom can cause crop loss.

 Hazelnuts need 15 to 20 feet of space to spread.
 They adapt to almost any soil as long as it is well-drained, but perform best in a soil with plenty of organic matter.

 Dig the planting hole twice as wide as the root ball and just deep enough that the soil line of the tree will be even with the surrounding soil.
 Set the tree in the hole and backfill with the soil you removed.
 Press down with your foot as you go to remove air pockets.
 Water the soil around the tree slowly and deeply after planting.

 You’ll need to plant two different varieties for good pollination.

 Never allow the soil around a hazelnut tree or shrub to dry out completely.
 Water weekly during dry spells, allowing as much water as possible to sink deep into the soil.